Matthew Morse Booker

 Since 2006 - Native American Studies committee, NCSU

-Since 2004 - Departmental committees on graduate admissions, budget, salary merit points, strategic planning, curriculum, and research, as well as three successful search committees
+Since 2004 - Departmental committees on curriculum, graduate admissions, budget, salary merit points, strategic planning, and research, as well as three successful search committees in the department, and co-chairing three in the Visual Narrative cluster

-Since 2004 - served on 17 MA thesis committees in History, chairing 7; served on 22 MA committees in Public History; served on 1 MS committee in Forestry; served on PhD committees in Architecture, Entomology (2), Biology and Forestry.
+Since 2004 - served on 18 MA thesis committees in History, chairing 8; served on 23 MA committees in Public History; served on an MS committee in Forestry; served on PhD committees in Architecture, Biological Sciences, Entomology (2), Forestry, Landscape Architecture, Public History (co-chair), and three PhD committees at other institutions.

 - PhD in History from Stanford University, 2005